LuZhangstat/Pathfinder/README.md

 1) check optimization in rstan and cmdstan
 2) (done) test stat_comp_benchmarks
 3) (done) access posterior samples in better form in posteriordb
-4) test campfire
+4) (ask Ben) test campfire
+5) check Bob's new example
-5) modify campfire to give new adaptation algorithm
+6) modify campfire to give new adaptation algorithm
-6) Write a case study for the algorithm
+7) Write a case study for the algorithm
 Compare the Stan default NUTS with the new adaptive algorithm